Chris Cobbins

-Christopher Lee Cobbins, (born August 30, 1984), who goes by the stage name Chris Cobbins, is an American Christian hip hop musician and Christian R&B artist from Kansas City, Missouri.
-His debut album, Hello World, released on October 8, 2013 by Latebloom Records.
-This album was his Billboard chart debut album.
+Christopher Lee Cobbins (born August 30, 1984), who goes by the stage name Chris Cobbins, is an American Christian hip hop musician and Christian R&B artist from Kansas City, Missouri.
+His debut album, Hello World, was released on October 8, 2013 by Latebloom Records.
+This album was his Billboard chart debut.

 Early life

 Cobbins was born on August 30, 1984, as Christopher Lee Cobbins, in Kansas City, Missouri.
 His father, Otis L. Cobbins Jr, is the pastor of Bread of Life East Church, and his mother is Christine Cobbins.
 He has two brothers, Ryan and Matthew Cobbins, and he has a sister, O'lea Cobbins.

 Music career

 His first studio album, Hello World, was released on October 8, 2013, with Latebloom Records.
 This was his debut album on the Billboard charts, and it happened to land a placement on Top Gospel Albums at No. 33.
 This will be his only album with the label, as he created his own imprint, Ryan's Brother Creations, which is to honor the death of his younger brother Ryan Terrell Cobbins.